A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Methods

+The comparative visual analysis (\textbf{DG3}, \autoref{fig:system}\clc{D}, \clc{E}) is performed with fiber rendering and linked information visualization modules.
+These views show the information related to features, regions, and scans/subjects of interest that are selected from the exploration modules.

-\subsection{Fiber Rendering}
+\subsubsection{Fiber Rendering}

-The brain fibers are rendered (Fig.~\ref{fig:rendering}) as path tubes with screen space ambient occlusion (SSAO).
-This produces a high quality visualization with enhanced spatial perception that better shows fiber structure~\cite{mittring2007finding, eichelbaum2013lineao}.
+The brain fibers are rendered (\autoref{fig:rendering}) as path tubes with SSAO, which produces a high-quality visualization with an enhanced spatial perception~\cite{mittring2007finding, eichelbaum2013lineao}.
 The path tubes are constructed on the fly through the GPU rendering pipeline in the geometry shader.
-This allows the pathtubes to be constructed and rendered quickly, with an interactively adjustable radius, and without additional memory overhead.
-The subjects, regions, and features (selected from their respective exploration modules) automatically determine which fibers are rendered, and which variables are used for color mapping.
-User selected rendering options include: contrastive color mapping (which uses the difference from the mean value of the healthy group in order to emphasize anomaly), log scaling (which can better reflect subtle differences), and pathtube radius (which can help reduce or increase detail).
-These design decisions reflect \textbf{DG2} by providing a high quality visualize of fiber-microstructure with interactive frame-rates for large sets of brain fibers.
+This allows the path tubes to be constructed and rendered quickly with an interactively adjustable radius without additional memory overhead.
+The scans/subjects, regions, and features selected from their respective exploration modules, automatically determine which fibers are rendered and which features are used for color mapping.
+For example, when one brain region is selected, this view only renders the fibers related to the selected region.
+In addition to direct color mapping without value scaling, we provide two scaling options: contrastive color mapping---using the difference from the mean value of all the given measures in a specific brain region over the entire HC group---to emphasize anomaly and logarithmic scaling to better reflect subtle value differences.
+However, it is important to understand that one cannot find a direct fiber-to-fiber correspondence between subjects.
+These design decisions reflect \textbf{DG2} by providing a high-quality visualization of fiber-microstructure with interactive frame-rates for large sets of brain fibers.